Peter Bosz: Early career

-AFC Ajax
+Larger clubs

-In May 2016, AFC Ajax announced that Bosz was appointed to serve as the new head coach from July 2016 after signing a three-year contract.
-In his first competitive match as head coach, Bosz's side earned a 1–1 draw against PAOK in the Third qualifying round of the Champions League on 27 July 2016.
-Bosz was unable to lead Ajax to the group stage of the Champions League after losing 5–2 on aggregate to Russian side FC Rostov.
+In May 2016, Ajax announced that Bosz was the new head coach of the club from July 2016, after signing a three-year contract.
+In his first competitive match as head coach, Bosz's side earned a 1–1 draw against PAOK in the third qualifying round of the Champions League on 27 July 2016.
+Bosz was unable to lead Ajax to the group stage of the Champions League, after losing 5–2 on aggregate to Russian side Rostov.
 On 11 September 2016, Bosz faced his former side Vitesse, as Ajax won 1–0.
-On 24 May 2017 Ajax were beaten 2–0 at Friends Arena, Stockholm in the Europa League final by Manchester United.
+On 24 May 2017, Ajax were beaten 2–0 at Friends Arena, Stockholm in the Europa League final by Manchester United.

-Borussia Dortmund

-On 6 June 2017, it was announced that Peter Bosz would transfer to German club Borussia Dortmund.
-Since there was no buy-out clause in his contract with his previous club, Ajax received nearly €5 million for compensation in order to buy out his contract.
+On 6 June 2017, it was announced that Bosz would move to German club Borussia Dortmund.
+Since there was no buy-out clause in his contract with his previous club, Ajax received nearly €5 million for compensation to buy out his contract.
 It was a record buyout of a head coach for a German club, breaking the previous record of €4 million.
 After no wins in their Champions League group stage, Dortmund dropped into the Europa League.
 On 10 December 2017, Bosz was sacked and replaced by Peter Stöger.

-Bayer Leverkusen

 On 23 December 2018, he was appointed as the new head coach of Bayer Leverkusen.
-After his appointment Leverkusen's form improved significantly leading to Leverkusen securing UEFA Champions League qualification in the final game of the season.
-Bosz was sacked in March 2021 after the team dropped to sixth place with seven points to direct UEFA Champions League qualification.
+After his appointment, Leverkusen's form improved significantly leading to Leverkusen securing UEFA Champions League qualification in the final game of the season.
+Bosz was sacked in March 2021, after the team dropped to sixth place with seven points to direct UEFA Champions League qualification.

-Olympique Lyonnais

-On 29 May 2021, Bosz was appointed as the head coach of French side Lyon and signed a two-year contract, replacing Rudi Garcia.

-On 9 October 2022, Bosz was sacked 10 matches into the season with Lyon in 9th place in Ligue 1.
+On 29 May 2021, Bosz was appointed as head coach of French side Lyon and signed a two-year contract, replacing Rudi Garcia.
+On 9 October 2022, Bosz was sacked ten matches into the season, with Lyon in ninth place in Ligue 1.
 He was replaced by Laurent Blanc.

+PSV

+On 23 June 2023, Bosz was appointed as the new manager of PSV Eindhoven.
+He signed a three-year deal.
+Bosz secured his first Eredivisie title with the team on 5 May 2024, ending PSV's six-year drought.
+On 18 May 2025, PSV confirmed their second Eredivisie title under Bosz after defeating Sparta Rotterdam 3–1 in the last match of the season.
+Although the team was initially 9 points behind Ajax with five matches left, they managed to narrow the lead and eventually get ahead after Ajax went on a four-match winless streak with two draws and two losses.
+With this, Bosz became the oldest coach to win the title at 61 years of age, as well as the third manager to win back-to-back titles in his first two years with the club.